Canclude

 The cansultants

-• The containment-and-flatness purist — believes a clean circle tells you everything.
+• The cantainment-and-flatness purist — believes a clean circle tells you everything.

 • The seal-and-symmetry absolutist — a flush pull-tab over an open aperture is not a closed seal, and they will not be moved on this point.